-In exceptional cases a Supreme Court judge may be removed before the age of retirement, according to the procedure laid down in the Constitution.
+In exceptional cases, a Supreme Court judge may be removed before the age of retirement, according to the procedure laid down in the Constitution.

-Thus a judge of the Supreme Court can be removed from office by an order of the President passed after an address by each House of the Parliament supported by a majority of total membership of the House and not less than two-third majority of the members of the House present and voting, passed in the same session, has been presented to the President for such removal on the ground of proved misbehavior or capacity.
+Thus a judge of the Supreme Court can be removed from office by an order of the President passed after an address by each House of the Parliament supported by a majority of total membership of the House and not less than two-thirds majority of the members of the House present and voting, passed in the same session, has been presented to the President for such removal on the ground of proved misbehavior or capacity.

 So far, proceedings for removal were initiated only in one case against a judge of the Supreme Court.
 But he/she could not be removed because the resolution could not be passed by the Parliament.

-It is clear that Supreme Court judges enjoy security of tenure, and the executive cannot arbitrarily remove them.
+It is clear that Supreme Court judges enjoy the security of tenure, and the executive cannot arbitrarily remove them.

-No person who has held office of a judge of the Supreme Court is allowed to plead as an advocate in any court or before any authority within the territory of India.
+No person who has held the office of a judge of the Supreme Court is allowed to plead as an advocate in any court or before any authority within the territory of India.